 Watering will be delegated.
 Please do not leave water on unattended.
 Please stick to regular watering schedules and do not over water your plot or the plots of other gardeners.

-2019 – note watering arrangements are currently TBD.
+2019 – note: watering arrangements are currently TBD.

 Please supervise children in the garden.